40 Employee Wellness Programs Statistics

 23. Company Culture: 77% of employees felt that wellness programs positively impacted company culture, fostering a more engaging work environment.

-24. Healthcare Cost Reduction: Comprehensive wellness programs have led to a 26% reduction in health costs and a 30% reduction in workers' compensation and disability claims.
+24. Healthcare Cost Reduction: Comprehensive wellness programs have led to a 26% reduction in employee health costs and a 30% reduction in workers' compensation and disability claims.

 25. Employee Morale: 54% of companies cited improved employee morale as a primary benefit of wellness programs.